LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 To use the `eager`, `blur`, or `progressive` validation modes, you must use the `useFormField` composable to add the necessary validation events.

-Two ways to bind validation events:
+3 ways to bind validation events:

 ##### 1. Use the `ref` attribute on the component to get the reference